 ‘A lot of Yoga Practices have been designed by men, are fairly rigid and have been handed down in systems that say everyone should be doing what the teacher says at the same time.
 They also originate from tropical places and a lot of the people doing yoga are not in tropical places, have a womb and are not men, so that’s not a good fit!‘

-HOW WOMB YOGA CAME TO BE
+HOW WAS WOMB YOGA CREATED?

 A seasoned Yoga Therapist, Uma became pregnant and started to adapt her Yoga practice to suit what was actually going on in her body and being and then developed Yoga for women who were pregnant.
 And it is from the basis – that women are cyclical beings and have different stages of life – that Womb Yoga developed.